terraform-google-modules/terraform-google-kubernetes-engine/modules/hub-legacy/README.md

-# Terraform Kubernetes Engine Hub Submodule
+# Hub Submodule

+**Note**: This module is legacy.
+For registering GKE clusters, you should switch to the new, native [module](../fleet-membership).

 This module [registers a Kubernetes cluster](https://cloud.google.com/anthos/multicluster-management/connect/registering-a-cluster) in an Anthos [Environ](https://cloud.google.com/anthos/multicluster-management/environs).

-Specifically, this module automates the following steps for [registering a cluster](https://cloud.google.com/anthos/multicluster-management/connect/registering-a-cluster#register_cluster)
+Specifically, this module automates the following steps for [registering a cluster](https://cloud.google.com/anthos/multicluster-management/connect/registering-a-cluster#register_cluster).

 ## Usage